ankrutik/notes/aws/solutions_arch_cert/notes.md

   - detect anamoly: as a value band

 - create SNS (simple notification service) topic
-- go to email and subscribe to that topic
+  - subscription to SNS Topic, go to email and confirm subscription

 # S3

 **Object based** storage as against byte modification storage.
+Block based, so can't install OS.

 File size can be **0 bytes to 5 TB**.
 Unlimited storage.
-Block based, so can't install OS.

 Bittorrent protocol support.
 Maximum 5GB file size.

 The **Amazon S3 notification feature** enables you to receive notifications when certain events happen in your bucket.
 To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
-You store this configuration in the notification subresource that is associated with a bucket.
+You store this configuration in the **notification subresource** that is associated with a bucket.

 **CORS** can be enabled with the `Access-Control-Allow-Origin` attribute.